 - 1 avocado diced

-Add tomatoes, watermelon, mixed greens, red onion, and avocado to a large glass or plastic (non reactive) bowl.
+- Add the halved tomatoes, cubed watermelon, mixed greens, sliced red onion, and avocado to a large glass or plastic (non reactive) bowl.

 - Dress the salad by adding the vinegar and olive oil direclty to the bowl, gently toss.